markegge/fhwa_pm3/README.md

-# NPMRDS Travel Time Reliability Processing Tools
+# NPMRDS Processing Tools for Assessing System Performance, Freight Movement, and CMAQ Improvement Program

-This repository provides some scripts and tools written in R for effectively working with voluminous NPMRDS data for calculating the FHWA PM3 System Reliability and Freight Performance TPM Performance Measures.
+This repository provides some scripts and tools written in R for effectively working with voluminous NPMRDS data for calculating the FHWA Transportation Performance Management (TPM) PM3 System Reliability, Freight, and CMAQ Congestion Performance  Performance Measures.
 For use with NPMRDS (2016 – Present) downloaded from https://npmrds.ritis.org/

 Use this package to:

 * Calculate TMC-segment Level of Travel Time Reliability (LOTTR) and Truck Travel Time Reliability (TTTR) metric scores
 * Calculate Interstate / Non-Interstate NHS Percent of Person Miles Reliable and TTTR Index performance measures
+* Calculate Annual Hours of Peak Hour Excessive Delay per Capita performance measure
 * Generate an HPMS Submittal File based on the [HPMS Field Manual Supplemental Guidance](https://www.fhwa.dot.gov/tpm/guidance/pm3_hpms.pdf)